 ‘Warming Her Pearls’ by Carol Ann Duffy is a dramatic monologue in which readers are privy to the private thoughts of the servant girl, as she ruminates longingly about the lady for whom she works.
 The poem is set out in six stanzas of four lines each.
 Most lines contain ten syllables although some are eleven or twelve.
 This could suggest an overflowing of emotions from the servant as she dreams of her mistress.
 However, there is no rhyme scheme in the poem.

 Warming Her Pearls Analysis

 In ‘Warming Her Pearls’ by Carol Ann Duffy, the intimacy of the relationship between servant girl and mistress is evident in the first line, ‘Next to my own skin, her pearls.’
-It is impossible to read these words quickly; we feel how the girl savors the feeling of the necklace against her ‘own skin’.
+It is impossible to read these words quickly; we feel how the girl savours the feeling of the necklace against her ‘own skin’.
 The use of the possessive pronouns placed together seems to load this act with meaning.

 We have an immediate sense of the physical closeness between these women, although they are divided by class, their daily lives are entwined in the intimate gestures they share.
 Again there is sensuousness in the language, “My mistress/ bids me wear them, warm them, until evening/ When I brush her hair.”

-It seems almost unnecessary to include the final sentence of this stanza: All day I think of/her, because we already have the impression that the mistress is the servant’s object of desire, thus constantly monopolizes her thoughts.
+It seems almost unnecessary to include the final sentence of this stanza: All day I think of/her because we already have the impression that the mistress is the servant’s object of desire, thus constantly monopolizing her thoughts.

 The metaphor used at the end of this stanza to describe the pearls as ‘her milky stones’ gives them another distinctly feminine, earthy quality.
 It makes them appear more porous, as though they will easily absorb her heat and warmth.